Dark Energy from graviton-mediated interactions in the QCD vacuum: Discussion and conclusions

-To conclude, we notice that under the above two conditions the $\Lambda$-term generation at the QCD energy scale appears to be a natural phenomenon for supersymmetric (or superstring) scenarios of high-energy physics (but would be confronted, perhaps, by Technicolor models).
-Indeed, within these scenarios the vacuum subsystem of a quantum-topological nature exists only in the QCD sector.
+To conclude, we notice that under the above two conditions the $\Lambda$-term generation at the QCD phase transition scale appears to be a natural phenomenon for supersymmetric (or superstring) scenarios of high-energy physics.
+Indeed, within these scenarios the vacuum subsystem of a quantum-topological nature exists only in the QCD sector which is the lowest one among the energy scales in Nature.
 All other vacuum subsystems consist mainly of perturbative (weakly-coupled) vacuum fluctuations of fundamental fields and one may expect that e.g. a proper supersymmetry theory is capable of explaining the exact compensation of their contributions into the $\Lambda$-term density if $\sum_{\rm bos} M_{\rm bos}^6\equiv \sum_{\rm ferm} M_{\rm ferm}^6$ is satisfied.
 This can be seen e.g. from Eq.~(\ref{Lambda-mpi}) where the respective energy scale (virtual particle mass of bosons $M_{\rm bos}$ and fermions $M_{\rm ferm}$) appears to the sixth power while bosons and fermions contribute to the vacuum energy with opposite signs.
-A detailed study of cancellations of this type is planned for a forthcoming study.
+A detailed analysis of cancellations of this type and their cosmological consequences is planned for a forthcoming study.

 {\bf Acknowledgments}

 Stimulating discussions and correspondence with Sabir Ramazanov, Johan Rathsman and Torbj\"orn Sj\"ostrand are gratefully acknowledged.
 This work is supported in part by the Crafoord Foundation (Grant No. 20120520).